Investment Law and Arbitration Lab

 Conditions

-Young professionals with a law degree, a master’s or specialist’s degree, and proficient in English are welcome to join the Lab.
-Master students can also participate in the Lab if demonstrate a thorough knowledge of investment law and arbitration, and sufficient motivation.
+Young professionals with a law degree, a master’s or specialist’s degree, and proficiency in English are welcome to join the Lab.
+Master students can also participate in the Lab if they demonstrate a thorough knowledge of investment law and arbitration and sufficient motivation.

-To participate in the selection process, a CV and a motivation letter detailing interest in investment law and arbitration research shall be sent to investment_lab@iclrc.ru.
+To participate in the selection process, a CV and a motivation letter detailing interest in investment law and arbitration research, as well as personal data processing consent, shall be sent to investment_lab@iclrc.ru.

 The application should also include samples of written papers on international law (if available) and a response to the following question: “How will the creation of a permanent investment court affect the ISDS system: will it solve its problems or create new ones?”.
 The response should not exceed one page of typed text.